exercism/sml/README.md

 ### `testlib.sml`

+The copy of `testlib.sml` for each exercise should be in sync with `lib/testlib.sml`.
+`make redeploy-testlib` is provided for synchronizing all exercises with `lib/testlib.sml` when it is updated.

-This helper has this structures:
+This helper has these structures:

 ```sml
 structure Expect: